aoeftiger/pyhep2020/README.md

 * [PyHEADTAIL](https://github.com/PyCOMPLETE/PyHEADTAIL) (on develop branch as of 17.07.2020)

 ... and preferably have an NVIDIA GPU available and CUDA installed ;-)

+(For the openCL demo of SixTrackLib you will need to compile it with openCL support (and correspondingly have an openCL platform installed on your environment).
+It is not a crucial part of the talk though, but do make sure you compile with CUDA support in SixTrackLib's Settings.cmake file.)